Appearance

 Sixel was largely forgotten after DEC hardware disappeared, but has been revived by modern terminal emulators as a way to display inline images using only standard escape sequences.
 Applications like img2sixel and chafa convert images to Sixel format for terminal display.

 Sixel support varies significantly: xterm was the first modern revival, followed by foot, WezTerm, and mlterm.
 Some terminals limit the color palette or image dimensions.
-Unlike the Kitty graphics protocol, Sixel has no placement model — images appear at the cursor position and scroll with text.Supported by 1 of 6 backends (17%)
+Unlike the Kitty graphics protocol, Sixel has no placement model — images appear at the cursor position and scroll with text.How this is testedautomated

 | Backend | Version | Support | Notes |